opgm/openpilot-1/README.md

-openpilot - GM Vehicle Extensions
+openpilot - Acadia specific temp port
 ------

 Provides basic support for GM vehicles with LKAS that do not have an ASCM, including (but not limited to):